Updated: December 2021

 This will help you get your message across in a frame and resolution that can serve up beautifully to consumers.
 Take the opportunity to flesh out your message and show everything your company offers.

 In 2020, 53% of online shopping traffic came from mobile devices vs. desktop computers, while desktop users still accounted for 56% of all e-commerce revenue.
 This leads us to believe that while people enjoy browsing on their mobile device, when it’s time to make a purchase, consumers would still rather complete this action on a desktop.

 Digital Marketing Strategies

 It’s not really a fight between mobile and desktop.
-Most consumers are now practicing “multiscreening” across their different devices, explains Danyl Bosomworth for Smart Insights (Click for Full Article).
-Because of this, digital marketers need quality testing across devices to make sure the experiences between them are cohesive.
+Most consumers are now practicing “multiscreening” across their different devices, explains Danyl Bosomworth for Smart Insights.
+You’ll want to make sure that your content remains the same on both your mobile and desktop site, even if they’re displayed or designed differently for user experience.
+Digital marketers should initiate quality testing across devices to make sure the experiences between them are cohesive.

 Your business should utilize both desktop and mobile marketing.
 Run campaigns and see what the data tells you about your target audience and make campaign optimizations based on your consumer behavior.
 By focusing on both, you can capture consumers wherever they are active.
 This way, you can create an effective mix of engagement and selling.

 More specific attention and targeting depends on the business, and Rebel is here to help distribute that attention with top-notch digital marketing efforts.
 For more information, or if you need help with your marketing strategy, contact us today.
 It’s our job to keep an eye on mobile trends and keep up with your consumers and their changing habits.